Delta T50? Watts vs BTUs? We are here to help....

 I have a very narrow wall available but I need a high heat output, what are my options?

 The Volcano Vertical radiator has one of the highest heat outputs for its size, enabling it to fit into narrow spaces and on pillars.
 It is available in a round or square tube version, and a range of over 190 colours to compliment your interior.
 They can also be ordered with underneath valve connections meaning that the valves do not protrude out either side of the radiator, thus further reducing the amount of wall space that is required.
+Also check out our Tilbrook and Sofi radiators which have underneath valve connections as standard.

 My new Cast Iron radiator has been delivered in two pieces, why is this?

 Due to the weight of Cast Iron radiators, it is sometimes necessary to deliver the larger radiators in two or more pieces.
 However, joining couplers and a joining key are provided to enable the plumber to join the radiator together.
 A copy of our Cast Iron assembly instructions are also provided along with the radiator.
-If you require another copy of the assembly instructions, please visit the Downloads section of our website.

 My radiator is hot at the bottom but cold at the top?